hubmapconsortium/hra_owl_query_tester/README.md

 * CCF.owl --> SPARQL queries of CCF properties (Use file as-is Queries in ROBOT)
 * CCF.owl + EL queries via [OWLERY](https://github.com/phenoscape/owlery) (would require firing up local server - needs containerization)

+## How to add tests and run them

+1. Create a yaml file with the test and save it in the tests folder
+1. After the test is pushed to the main branch, the GitHub Action runs all tests.
+The result of each test is in the file `results/test_log.txt`.